Key Takeaways

 For example, a review done in 2017 established that detoxing can facilitate weight loss, while some detox methods can encourage you to eat healthier foods and hydrate more.
 Another study conducted in 2014 revealed that detoxing rids your system of damaging toxins and boosts liver function.

 Regular sauna sessions have also been said to be an effective way of detoxifying and eliminating toxins from the body.
 Experts opine that sweating in the sauna can aid in detoxing.
-Whether you choose a traditional or infrared sauna, the heat raises your body temperature, increasing sweat production and removing toxins from your body through the skin.
+Whether you choose a traditional or full-spectrum infrared sauna for sale, the heat raises your body temperature, increasing sweat production and removing toxins from your body through the skin.

 Which Toxins are Removed in Sauna Sweat?